Browse by Medical Category

 Targeting tumor cells with RB1 mutations.

-A long-term goal is to use information gleaned from molecular and mechanistic studies to improve cancer treatment. pRB is functionally compromised in most types of cancer but mutation of the RB1 gene is a hallmark event in three types of tumor (retinoblastoma, osteosarcoma and small cell lung cancer).
-We infer that the complete elimination of pRB activity is especially signiﬁcant in these tumors.
-Together with researchers at the Broad Institute we have identiﬁed proteins that are selectively important for the proliferation of RB1 mutant cells.
-Our results suggest that there is not a single weakness that is universal to all RB1 mutant cancers but that different types of RB1 mutant tumors need to be targeted in speciﬁc ways.
+A long-term goal is to use information gleaned from molecular and mechanistic studies to improve cancer treatment. pRB is functionally compromised in most types of cancer but mutation of the RB1 gene is a hallmark event in three types of tumor: retinoblastoma, osteosarcoma and small cell lung cancer (SCLC), suggesting that the complete elimination of pRB activity is especially signiﬁcant in these forms of cancer.
+In collaboration with Dr. Anna Farago, Jeff Engelman and members of the Haber/Maheswaran laboratories we have generated patient derived xenograft models of SCLC and are testing ways to target these RB1-mutant tumors.

 The biological consequences of eliminating E2F activity.

 Inhibition of E2F activity has been widely discussed as a potential therapeutic strategy for RB1 mutant tumors.
 To understand the consequences of global E2F inhibitors we have taken advantage of the relative simplicity of the Drosophila E2F/RB network and have performed a detailed analysis of dDP mutant animals.
 These mutants completely lack E2F function and, as expected, display extensive transcriptional changes.
 Proteomic proﬁles of dDP mutant animals reveal changes in protein levels that are different from, and even more extensive than, the transcriptional events.
 By integrating these RNA and protein proﬁles with ChIP data, we have identiﬁed a set of direct dE2F/dDP target genes are strongly altered in dDP mutant tissues.
-These candidates are currently being tested in genetic studies to identify the direct targets of dE2F/dDP proteins that are major drivers of dDP mutant phenotypes.
+A genetic screen of these candidates has revealed, unexpectedly, that the upregulation of ATM expression is critical for dDP mutant phenotypes.

 A post-doctoral position is available immediately in the laboratory of Nick Dyson at the Massachusetts General Hospital Cancer Center in Boston, Massachusetts.
 The laboratory is affiliated with Harvard Medical School and is a member of the Dana-Farber/Harvard Cancer Center.